Search

 Take the AirTrain at SFO

 The free SFO AirTrain can be a handy resource, too.
-The automated pre-security train, which runs every few minutes, connects the BART station and rental car pickup area with all terminals via two routes.
-The Red Line moves clockwise, while the Blue Line goes counter-clockwise and reaches the rental car center and long-term parking.
+The automated pre-security train, which runs as frequently as every four minutes, connects the BART station and rental car pickup area with all terminals via two routes.
+The Red Line moves clockwise, connecting all terminals, terminal garages, the BART Station, and Grand Hyatt at SFO, while the Blue Line goes counter-clockwise and also reaches the Rental Car Center and Long-Term Parking.

 SFO’s newest addition is the award-winning Harvey Milk Terminal 1, named after the late human rights activist.
-The $2.4 billion facility is a marvel, with a new check-in area, gates, concessions, museum gallery, and a walkway connecting with every other terminal post-security.
-T1 serves American Airlines, Alaska Airlines, JetBlue, and Southwest.
+The $2.4 billion facility serves American Airlines, Delta Air Lines and Alaska Airlines, with Southwest now operating from Terminal 2.
+It’s a marvel, with a new check-in area, gates, concessions, museum gallery, and a walkway connecting with every other terminal post-security.
 It’s such a lovely experience that it’s worth choosing those airlines just to experience it.

 Several of SFO’s outstanding dining options are found here, too.
 A few can’t-miss spots: Amy’s Drive Thru, which serves up delectable comfort food; Bun Mee, the SFO outpost of the Fillmore District favorite (there’s also a location in Terminal 3); and Starbird Chicken, famous for its crispy chicken.
 There are also outposts of other SF shops, such as Green Apple Books, a must-stop for bookworms.

-During the process, United Airlines will operate a larger number of flights in Terminal 2.
+During the process, United Airlines is opening new ticket counters at the west side of Terminal 2 for passengers departing from D and E gates, while ticket counters at the west end of Terminal 3 are closing.
 In addition, you’ll likely have to take a temporary walkway around the construction area.
 If you’re flying United, be sure to check your departure gate ahead of time.

 Choose from several upscale lounges at SFO

-SFO has long been a pioneer in the airport lounge concept, perhaps most notably with the United Polaris Lounge, which is available for passengers traveling in business or first class on long-haul Star Alliance flights.
-It opened in 2018 as the airline’s second Polaris concept, showcasing a two-level design full of upscale extras like a sit-down restaurant.
-Most major airlines have their own lounges, and the addition in 2024 of two upscale lounges in T1 offer more reasons to arrive earlier for a flight.
+SFO has long been a pioneer in the airport lounge concept, perhaps most notably with the United Polaris Lounge.
+It’s available for passengers traveling in United Polaris business class on long-haul international flights, as well as passengers traveling in long-haul international First or Business Class on a Star Alliance member airline.
+It opened as the airline’s second Polaris concept, showcasing a two-level design full of upscale extras like a sit-down restaurant.
+Most major airlines have their own lounges, and two upscale lounges that opened in Harvey Milk Terminal 1 in 2024 offer more reasons to arrive earlier for a flight.

 The Club SFO: The first Priority Pass lounge at SFO

-Good news for Priority Pass and LoungeKey members: The Club SFO, which opened in July 2024, is a stunner.
+Good news for Priority Pass and LoungeKey members: The Club SFO, which recently opened, is a stunner.
 The 12,000-square-foot space, SFO’s first Priority Pass lounge, evokes a lovely NorCal vibe, with a faux fireplace and redwood wall mural.
 California wines and beers and vegetarian-leaning cuisine in the buffet also are Cali inspired.
 On a recent visit, I was highly impressed with the high-quality food and friendly, efficient staff.

-The lounge also has a fitness area, showers (for a fee), and a first-of-its-kind amenity: bioluminescence rooms.
-Their different light settings supposedly help passengers adjust to a new time zone or decompress ahead of a long flight.
+The lounge also has a wellness center with fitness mirrors and yoga equipment, showers available for a fee of $25 per person, and a first-of-its-kind amenity: Luminescence Rooms.
+These private sanctuaries with adjustable color-temperature lighting supposedly help passengers adjust to a new time zone or decompress ahead of a long flight.

 The new Alaska Lounge in Terminal 1

-Alaska Lounge members are in for a treat at SFO with the new 11,000-square-foot lounge in T1, which debuted in July 2024 with 55 percent more space than its predecessor.
+Alaska Lounge members, Admirals Club members and passengers holding eligible First Class tickets are in for a treat at SFO with the new 11,000-square-foot lounge in T1, which recently opened with approximately 55 percent more seating capacity than its predecessor.
 Members can enjoy iconic Alaska loungers, West Coast wines and craft beers, and a pancake machine, another Alaska lounge staple.
-(Some food is available for purchase, too.)
+In addition to complimentary offerings, the lounge features a menu of hot food items available for purchase.

 Unique amenities and extras at SFO